seomoz/plines/README.md

   `Redis.connect` is used, which uses the `REDIS_URL` environment variable, but long term it would be nice to be able to configure it.
 * Cancel scheduled timeout jobs when dependencies are met.
-* Provide a query API in the job for knowing what dependencies were timed out.

 ## Contributing